About the programme

 Stream 2 (CH001FTX12): The aim of this stream is to equip successful candidates with the skills to be well–rounded competent practitioners in the tax field.
 This stream is aimed at candidate’s already working in a tax environment and aiming to deepen their knowledge of South African case law extend their working knowledge to the drafting of tax opinions and preliminary research.

-The lectures / seminars are mostly Tuesday & Thursday mornings from 07:30 - 09:00.
+The lectures / seminars are Tuesdays from 16:00 - 18:30.
 In addition, there are ad hoc Saturday morning sessions from 08:30 - 12:00.
 The first semester course begins in February and the lectures conclude in the last week of May with the final assessment in June.
 The second semester course begins in July and the lectures conclude in the middle of October with the final assessment at the end of October.

 A maximum of +-80 students are permitted in the programme.